2017soft/Django-Web-Applications/README.md

 # Django-Web-Applications
 Hello everyone!
 After reading the Django Tuturial online and following the instructions to create a sample Poll application, I created my first web application project, which allows users to play the word game Hangman locally on a website.
-This project is inspired by one of my course projects for a Python programming course on MIT OpenCourseWare, so one of the files in this project contain helper functions written for that particular assignment question.
+This project is inspired by one of my course projects for a Python programming course on MIT OpenCourseWare, so one of the files in this project contains helper functions written for that particular assignment question.

 Here is the instructions about how to open the website: (for Mac OS)